deepin-community/lua-luv/docs.md

   - `err`: `nil` or `string`
   - `success`: `boolean` or `nil`

 Copies a file from path to new_path.
+If the `flags` parameter is omitted, then the 3rd parameter will be treated as the `callback`.

 **Returns (sync version):** `boolean` or `fail`